 In addition to his public healing ministry, Lyle also is an authorized teacher of Christian Science, to help others reliably practice this healing system as well.
 He has served the Church of Christ, Scientist, (The Mother Church) in many roles, including legislative and media liaison as Committee on Publication in Canada; First Reader of The Mother Church, conducting multiple weekly church services in English and Spanish; member of the Christian Science Board of Lectureship giving lectures and workshops in 34 countries; member of the Christian Science Board of Directors, the governing board of the Church; Clerk of The Mother Church; and frequent contributor to the magazines published by the Christian Science Publishing Society.

-A deep and broad love of God, of the ideas in the Bible and in the published writings of Mary Baker Eddy, and of all humanity motivates Lyle.
+It’s a deep and broad love that motivates Lyle: a love of God, of the ideas in the Bible and in the published writings of Mary Baker Eddy, and of all humanity.
 That love and affection for humanity expresses itself in a keen interest in cultures, languages, history, the arts, and sports.
 Lyle runs and swims regularly and is a four-season cyclist.
-The latter also relates to his environmentalism.
+The latter also relates to his support of environmentalism.

-Lyle lives in Ottawa, Canada but grew up in the multicultural province of Saskatchewan.
+Lyle lives in Ottawa, Ontario, Canada.
 Having served as Secretary-Treasurer of the Ontario Multifaith Council on Spiritual and Religious Care for five years, he feels at ease with those of a wide variety of faith expressions, both Christian and other than Christian.